tremowaves/SoundFix/README.md

 ```
 This script will:
 - Generate a test signal with multiple frequencies
-- Apply the brickwall bandpass filter
+- Apply the Butterworth bandpass filter
 - Show filter response plots
 - Save test audio files for listening